Getting Rid of Spider Mites

 I know this all sounds like a lot of work, but I believe after this year, following these guidelines, you should have your mite problem well under control.
 And just think of those delicious peaches and apples down the road!

-The above recommendation in it's entirety, applies only to your "stone fruits", those that lose their leaves and go dormant during the winter.
+NOTE: The above recommendation in it's entirety, applies only to your "stone fruits", those that lose their leaves and go dormant during the winter.
 The portion containing the use of Neem Oil would apply to your Orange tree, or any other evergreen fruit tree you may have.